What are they? Should you get one? And could yours go 'dumb'?

 Smart meters are also there to help us manage our energy better as well – letting us see more information on our day-to-day energy use and spot ways to cut back.

-The Government-backed Data Communications Company (DCC), which is responsible for putting the infrastructure in that underpins the roll-out of smart meters, told us it has upgraded over 3.5 million meters so far.
+The Government-backed Data Communications Company (DCC), which is responsible for putting the infrastructure in that underpins the roll-out of smart meters, has upgraded about 10 million meters so far.
 There's no set date for the upgrade to be completed, but eventually all SMETS 1 meters will be updated.

 Your meter will be upgraded remotely, so you won't have to do anything.
 But it's up to your supplier to inform you when it's going to take place and whether it was successful or not.
 In the unlikely event your meter can't be updated remotely, worst case is you'll need to have your SMETS 1 meters replaced with SMETS 2 meters.
 Annoying and inconvenient, but not the end of the world.

-The main decider – though there are others – is whether your supplier (or one you switch to) is installing them in your area.
-About 23 million have been installed so far, but the full roll-out is set to be pushed back to 2025, with doubt that even the revised target will be met.
+The main decider – though there are others – is whether your supplier is installing them in your area.
+About 31 million have been installed so far, but the date to complete the roll-out has been pushed back to 2025.

-Suppliers don't publish lists of which areas they've installed smart meters in so far, nor a timetable for future roll-outs.
-The best you can do is to check if they're installing where you are.
+Suppliers don't publish lists of which areas they're installing smart meters in, nor a timetable for future roll-outs.
+The best you can do is to check where you are.
 Use the links below – they're technically for existing customers, but if you want to switch to one of these firms you could always call to check.

-For smaller companies, check the campaign group Smart Energy GB's smart meter page, which will direct you to info on your provider's plans.
-If your supplier's not there, contact it to ask about its plans, as some smaller firms are not offering them in all areas right now.
+For other suppliers, check the campaign group Smart Energy GB's smart meter page, which will direct you to info on your provider's plans.
+If your supplier's not there, contact it to ask.

 Yes.
 If you pay the bills and they're addressed to you, you can choose to have one installed.
 However, Ofgem recommends you tell your landlord before you get one.
 That's because there may be rules in your tenancy agreement about how energy is supplied to the property, including the type of meter that can be installed.